 When the supply to VCCIO and VCC is applied, the internal regulator is powered by VCC.
 An internal POR pulse will be generated during the regulator power up until it is stable.
-After the initial power up, the BT815/6 will stay in the SLEEP state.
-When needed, the host can set the BT815/6 to the ACTIVE state by performing a SPI ACTIVE command.
+After the initial power up, the BT817/8 will stay in the SLEEP state.
+When needed, the host can set the BT817/8 to the ACTIVE state by performing a SPI ACTIVE command.
 The graphics engine, the audio engine and the touch engine are only functional in the ACTIVE state.
-To save power the host can send a command to put the BT815/6 into any of the low power modes: STANDBY, SLEEP and POWERDOWN.
-In addition, the host is allowed to put the BT815/6 in POWERDOWN mode by driving the PD_N pin to low, regardless of what state it is currently in.
-Refer to Figure 4-13 for the power state transitions.
+To save power the host can send a command to put the BT817/8 into any of the low power modes: STANDBY, SLEEP and POWERDOWN.
+In addition, the host is allowed to put the BT817/8 in POWERDOWN mode from ACTIVE mode by driving the PD_N pin to low.
+Refer to Figure 4-10 for the power state transitions.

-Figure 4-13 Power State Transition
+Figure 4-10 Power State Transition